hlecco/dotfiles/README.md

 If you want to use Sway config files, for example, run `stow sway`.

 Remember not to delete the directory, as the config files will now be symlinks.

+### Placeholders

+Some dotfiles have <++> as placeholders where personal data would be stored.
+If you want to use my dotfiles, it is a good ideia to mantain a personal branch replacing them.